Buying your first-ever espresso machine? You need the KitchenAid Espresso Machine

 (Image credit: Future)

 Using both oat and dairy milk, I made cappuccinos and lattes.
-However, the milk wand is one of the few drawbacks with this machine, as it it took a while to get used to the movements.
-I'm used to being above to move it 360 degrees, and on this machine you only can move the steam wand forward and backwards.
+However, the milk wand is one of the few drawbacks of this machine, as it took a while to get used to the movements.
+I'm used to being above to move it 360 degrees, and on this machine, you only can move the steam wand forward and backward.
 If you want to move it side to side, you twist the lower nozzle, rather than moving the whole arm.
 This keeps the machine compact, but it means that your portafilter gets in the way when you're steaming milk, especially if you're trying to take coffee pictures like I was.

 The steam wand was quite slow to get started and heat up my milk, but that's really useful.
 If you want to make frothy milk, the more time you have, the better.
 It also stops you from burning your milk and ruining your coffee.